Taking delivery of your new yacht in Europe!

 Should your guests be arriving during your vacation, plan your itinerary to line up with airports that are close to the sea such as Genoa, Pisa, Nice and of course Rome.

-Your yacht is built in Italy, why not benefit from this opportunity!!
+Your yacht is located in Italy or another country in Europe, why not benefit from this opportunity!!

 Don’t hesitate to contact us Ita Yachts Canada, it would be our pleasure.